pyinstaller/pyinstaller/doc/source/Manual.rst

 However, running multiple copies is expensive in disk space because nothing is shared.

-The ``_MEIxxxxx`` folder is not removed if the program crashes or is killed (kill -9 on Unix, killed by Task Manager on Windows).
+The ``_MEIxxxxx`` folder is not removed if the program crashes or is killed (kill -9 on Unix, killed by the Task Manager on Windows, "Force Quit" on Mac OS).
 Thus if your app crashes frequently, your users will lose disk space to multiple ``_MEIxxxxx`` temporary folders.